 C. M. Entler 1852 Diary

-A special thanks to Jill Craig, Digital Archivist at Washington County Free Public Library, who scanned the diary for Historic Shepherdstown, and to Washington County Free Library for allowing her to use their equipment on our behalf.
+A special thanks to Jill Craig, Digital Archivist at Washington County Free Library, who scanned the diary for Historic Shepherdstown, and to Washington County Free Library for allowing her to use their equipment on our behalf.

 “Black Republicans,” (see pages 18 and 19 of the diary) generally speaking, was a term of opprobrium given by Southern Democrats to those sympathetic to the efforts to limit slave expansion into the territories added to the Union after the Mexican War.
 The Southern Democrat view, supported by the national party, was that the constitution of the U.S. gave them the right to move with their slaves into any part of the territories.